Wa4h1h/keydb/README.md

 # memdb
 a minimalistic key/value store implemented in Go.

-**NOTE:** I wrote these libraries for learning purposes.
+**NOTE:** I wrote this project for learning purposes.
 It may not be completely thought out and error free.
 Use at Your Own Risk.

 ---